librescan-org/docs/src/introduction.md

 # Introduction

-QANplatform is looking for developers contributing to developing of a novel, openly accessible and truly free blockchain explorer called LibreScan.
+The <a href="http://librescan.org/" target="_blank">LibreScan</a> team is looking for developers contributing to developing of a novel, openly accessible and truly free blockchain explorer.

 ## Problem